Bergkäse

-Typical cheeses

 History

 In earlier times, almost all cheeses produced in mountainous regions in summer were mountain cheeses in the sense that they were cheesed on the mountain, i.e. on the shieling.
 This took place during the summer months in the period lasting between about 70 and 120 days, depending on the region and altitude, when the cattle grazed the mountain meadows.
 The animals were then outdoors almost continuously and found particularly juicy and rich fodder with plenty of herbs, which resulted in special quality and spicy taste of the mountain milk.
 As transport possibilities were limited, it was obvious to cheese this milk and thus at the same time to concentrate and preserve it by dehydration.
 After the cattle had left the mountain pastures (Almabtrieb in German), the quality of the fodder deteriorated and the milk yield of the cows dropped.
 In winter, the milk was usually just enough for the farm's self-sufficiency, and there was hardly any cheese-making left.

 In the mountain Canton of Grisons in Switzerland, 225 alpine pastures were occupied by dairy cows in 2020.
 Around half of these were still alpine dairy farms and produced cheese directly on the alp.
 From the other alps, the milk is transported to the valley for processing.
 Both vehicles and cable cars are used for this.
 In the past, finished cheese wheels were often transported down to the valley on sledges, but today this is sometimes even done by helicopter.
 The cheese is then transported back down to the alpine pastures.